-Mosquito Repelling Plants and Flowers
+Best Mosquito Repelling Plants

 Not only do they make the deck look pretty, they help keep the bugs away.
+Plants that keep the bugs away are the best!

-Mosquito Repelling Plants
+Mosquito Repellant Plants Outdoors

 Of course you can spray the area prior which I have been known to do but I usually end up covering my furniture with a film of smelly bug spray that only lasts for an hour or so.
-I recently have read a bunch of outdoor entertaining articles and learned that certain outdoor potted plants repel mosquitos.

 Did you know that?
 I did not.